top of page

 The NHS is our most valued public service and the Labour Party's proudest achievement.
 As the future of the NHS is increasingly called into doubt by populist politicians, it is more important than ever that we implement the reform and provide the funding that's needed to get it back on its feet.

 That's why we've made this our foremost priority, delivering millions more NHS appointments than had been planned and hiring thousands more GPs already.
+And in February, NHS waiting lists hit their lowest levels for three years, with hundreds of thousands more people treated within 18 weeks.

 But there's much more to do.
 The Health Secretary recently published league tables rating NHS trusts to improve standards and help the public make informed choices.
 York Hospital ranked among the lowest, which is hugely concerning to those of us who live in Selby.
 I'm regularly engaging with local medical providers to advocate for people across Selby and Kippax who've experienced issues with their care.